saxenavaibhav/AWS-SAA-C02-Course/README.md

 If you can name a thing to use the AWS account, this is an IAM user.

+IAM starts with a principal (An entity trying to access an AWS account).
+Principals can be users, computers, services etc.
 When a **principal** wants to **request** to perform an action, it will **authenticate** against an identity within IAM.
 An IAM user is an identity which can be used in this way.

 There are two ways to authenticate:

-- Username and Password
+- Username and Password (If human is accessing AWS)
-- Access Keys (CLI)
+- Access Keys (CLI) (Human via command line or an application)

-Once the **Principal** has authenticated, it becomes an **authenticated identity**
+Once the **Principal** has authenticated, it becomes an **authenticated identity** and AWS knows which polict is applicable for this identity (and then accessing or denying access).
+This process is called Authorization.

 #### Amazon Resource Name (ARN)

-Uniquely identify resources within any AWS accounts.
+ARN are Uniquely identify resources within any AWS accounts.

 This allows you to refer to a single or group of resources.
 This prevents individual resources from the same account but in